wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 Note that P-values by comparing the merged samples (column SSESm) can be considered as a confidence indicator that a small one (ex: <0.05) means enough evidence of the change.

+### Donor-acceptor change: SSDAs_control-treatment.xls

-SSIRs files, columns were colored for easier description:
+SSDAs files, columns were colored for easier description:
-a. gene ID, intron number, and intron length
+a.
+In first few uncolored columns, there are info of the splicing pattern to be computed.
+Splice2 is the most deviate splicing pattern to Splice1.
-b. orange columns, average coverage depths of the intron in biological replicates
+b. orange columns, numbers of reads that support the splicing pattern
-c. green columns, sums of average coverage depths of the two neighboring exons of the intron in biological replicates
+c. green columns, numbers of reads that are NOT supporting the splicing pattern
-d. orange columns, ratios of intron depths to exon depths
+d. orange columns, uniq read counts of the gene, for expression levels of the gene
+e. green columns, log-ratios of numbers of supporting reads versus numbers of non-supporting reads
-e. next 6 uncolored columns, T-test P-value that comparing treatment ratios against control ratios, adjusted P-value, regulation, fold-change (-1 for divide-by-zero), P-values by comparing the merged samples, and minimum average depths of neighboring exons
+f. uncolored columns, P-values of T-TESTs on log-ratios, adjusted P-values, regulation, fold-changes, and P-values by comparing the merged samples
-f. rest uncolored columns, fractions of the intron been covered by reads.
+g. green columns, ratios of numbers of supporting reads versus gene expression levels
+h. uncolored columns, P-values of T-TESTs on ratios, adjusted P-values, regulation, and fold-changes (-1 for divide-by-zero)

-Note that P-values by comparing the merged samples (column SSIRm) can be considered as a confidence indicator that a small one (ex: <0.05) means enough evidence of the change.
+Note that P-values by comparing the merged samples (column SSDAm) can be considered as a confidence indicator that a small one (ex: <0.05) means enough evidence of the change.